Farlowella nattereri

-Farlowella nattereri is a species of armored catfish of the family native to Bolivia, Brazil, Colombia, Ecuador, Guyana and Peru.
+Farlowella nattereri is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in Bolivia, Brazil, Colombia, Ecuador, Guyana and Peru.
 It occurs in the upper Essequibo and Amazon basins.
-This species grows to a length of 26.5 cm SL.
+This species grows to a maximum standard length of 26.5 cm.

 Etymology

-The fish is named for Johann Natterer.
+Farlowella nattereri has the specific name nattereri, this honors the Austrian naturalist Johann Natterer who collected specimens in South America for 18 years, including the holotype of this species.